buffeinstein/sorting-algs-runtimes-analysis/README.md

 In this lab you will measure just how much faster the built-in `sorted` function is than the functions you implemented on the last homework assignment.
 You will also learn about how to use git submodules to connect multiple git repos together.

+You will need a partner for portions of this lab.

 ## Tasks

 **Task 1: initialize the repo**